Hiking from Paleochora to Sougia is a Cretan adventure I will never forget. But not for the reason you think…

 Taxi Boat from Lissos to Sougia

-In reality, I never made it to the gorge – I’ve read it’s stunning though.
+In reality, I never made it to the gorge – I understand it’s lovely though.
 My walk ended at Lissos Beach where the day’s saviour eventually appeared.
-His name was Yiannis and he’s the captain of one of the taxi boats you’ll want to pre-arrange if you finish the hike in Lissos and need a ride to Sougia.
+His name was Yiannis and he’s the captain of one of the taxi boats you can pre-arrange if you finish the hike in Lissos and need a ride to Sougia.

-To make arrangements for a taxi boat from Lissos to Sougia contact:
+To make arrangements for a taxi boat from Lissos to Sougia contact either:

 Captain Yiannis: 6973220472